Canon 300D vs 77D

 It is notable that the 77D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 300D does not provide wifi capability.

 Both the 300D and the 77D have been discontinued, but can regularly be found used on ebay.
 The 300D was replaced by the Canon 350D, while the 77D does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 300D and 77D can be found, respectively, in the Canon 300D Manual (free pdf) or the online Canon 77D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 300D or the Canon 77D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 300D: